littlejo/killerkoda-labs/aya-first-maps/step3/text.md

 Now you have to improve the code to fix the problem of filename cut.
 Indeed, filename only have 15 characters maximum.

-You have to modify, this line:
+You have to modify `tracepoint-binary-ebpf/src/main.rs` file, this line:
 ```rust
 const LEN_MAX_PATH: usize = 16;
 ```